Tumble vs. Vibratory Finishing: Are You Using the Right One?Updated: October 17, 2023

 In general, vibratory finishing is the more popular option than barrel finishing for most mass finishing applications.
 This is mainly because the rotary finishing process is more compatible with automation, which can save time and reduce labor costs.
 It’s also typically the better option for finishing very large or delicate parts and is better suited for tight-tolerance projects.

-Additionally, vibratory finishing tends to produce a smoother finish without causing excess surface wear, which increases the durability and extends the lifespan of the part.
+Additionally, the vibratory finishing process tends to produce a smoother finish without causing excess surface wear, which increases the durability and extends the lifespan of the part.

 On the other hand, vibratory finishing equipment and systems are more complex than barrel finishing systems, which also makes them more expensive to purchase, own and operate.
 Barrel systems, however, take longer to complete the finishing tasks, although they do create significantly less wear on the abrasive media, which is another cost-saving advantage.

 One disadvantage of the barrel tumbling system is that the parts tumble onto one another instead of gently rubbing together thereby increasing the risk of surface indentations.

 Trust the Experts at Finishing Systems for Your Mass Finishing Needs